 FAQs

 Why do AI automation vendors not publish pricing?
 Scope variation is the honest answer.
 A 1-agent intake pipeline and a 6-agent document processing system are both "AI automation" but share almost no cost structure.
 Vendors who publish flat rates are typically selling templated tools, not custom builds.
-CloudNSite publishes its tier pricing openly because the Discovery Sprint is what allows a fixed quote to be credible in the first place.
+CloudNSite publishes its tier pricing openly because the Discovery Audit is what allows a fixed quote to be credible in the first place.